Learn about actual and potential costs

 How risky is the Media Training & Coaching Services supply chain?

 Buyers face little supply chain risk when purchasing media training and coaching services.
 Purchased goods include media handbooks, written evaluations and video or audio recordings for clients to review after training is completed.
-Upstream suppliers provide office stationary, computers, IT consulting, software and commercial office space.
+Upstream suppliers provide office stationery, computers, IT consulting, software and commercial office space.
 The majority of upstream...
 Subscribe to learn more.